smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   was experienced with the TileMaker code and the fix - stronger asynchronous control is the same (i.e do not rely on Leaflet to do it all).
 This will have the effect of some countiues not being displayed (say 40/3233).
-* I suspect some work is still needed on memory leaks (objects never going out of scope).
-  It is leaking doing nothing.

 Front end issues:

 * When you change the geography the numerator and denominator do not change and need to be changed manually;
-* Login initilaisation errors if a) you shoot tomcat whilst logged on [the RIF must be reloaded] and b) spurious complaints caused by the process of logging out;e.g.
+* Login initialisation errors if a) you shoot tomcat whilst logged on [the RIF must be reloaded] and b) spurious complaints caused by the process of logging out; e.g.
 ```
 ERROR: API method "isLoggedIn" has a null "userID" parameter.
 ERROR: Record "User" field "User ID" cannot be empty.
 ```
+  Normally reloading the RIF allows the user to logon again; although if the user is already logged on the Middleware will not let the user log on a second time;
 * The newest study completed when the RIF initialised is displayed, this does not change with even when the user goes to the tab for the first time;
 * Add save study/comparison bands to file.
 Upload from file must have fields named ID,Band and can have